ams342t0/quickmailer/README.md

 # quickmailer
-Simple bulk email sender in C#
+Plain and simple bulk email sender in C#